mdsumner/nectar/eratos_r.md

 Notes for installing R, Python with geospatial deps on Linux, Ubuntu 22 (2023-02-10).

+The system libs, and the R packages are way overkill - but this is a working set of notes for our usage atm.

 ```
 ## latest R (search "ubuntu cran")
 sudo apt update -qq